 Its name, boomslang, literally means "tree snake" in Afrikaans and Dutch.
 The boomslang is part of the family Colubridae and although in the past several species and subspecies have been described it's currently the only species in its genus.

 The Boomslang is a diurnal and almost exclusively arboreal snake, it is extremely agile and capable of climbing trees and gliding through the tree branches when hunting.
-During the colder weather, they will brumate (a behaviour similar to hibernation) for moderate periods inside the enclosed birds nests.
+During the colder weather, they will brumate (a behavior similar to hibernation) for moderate periods inside the enclosed bird's nests.

 The adult females are typically olive-brown in color, while the adult male snakes can be bright green, brownish black or bluish green.

-Female hatchlings are a pale brown and male hatchlings are grey with blue speckles, they only reach their adult colors after several years.
+Female hatchlings are a pale brown and male hatchlings are gray with blue speckles, they only reach their adult colors after several years.

 Venom / Bite

 Since they have rear fangs boomslangs are capable of opening their jaws up to 170 degrees when biting.
+They are capable of folding their fangs back into their mouth when not in use.
 Because of their particular anatomy, not very well suited to bite humans, the boomslang was regarded as harmless until 26th of September 1957.